mckee/mckee.github.io/index.markdown

 ### Garmin (Olathe, KS - in KC Metro)
 Garmin is the world leader in the design and manufacture of personal navigation and other location-based equipment.
-Garmin is vertically integrated, employess over 7000 people and has $2.5 billion in revenue.
+Garmin is vertically integrated, employees over 7000 people and has $2.5 billion in revenue.

 #### Senior UNIX Systems Administrator (October 2006 - present)
 * Architect, implement and support a large Puppet infrastructure managing